thruflo/pyramid_simpleauth/README.md

         user = event.user
         # e.g.: send confirmation email

+Flags at `request.is_post_login` and `request.is_post_signup`, stored in the session, that allow you to test whether the current request is immediately after a login or signup event.
 And a `request.user_json` property (useful to write into a template to pass data to the client side).

 # Install